sumitg-ai/sentiment_analysis_model_trainer-/README.md

     * **Use Case:** Political campaigns track public opinion, identify key issues, and adjust their messaging.

 **NOTE**
-Before you execute the tracking url in notebook make sure to start the MLFLOW UI from command lime using the command below -> mlflow.set_tracking_uri("http://127.0.0.1:5000")
+1)Before you execute the tracking url in notebook make sure to start the MLFLOW UI from command lime using the command below -> mlflow.set_tracking_uri("http://127.0.0.1:5000")

 ![image](https://github.com/user-attachments/assets/23ec696c-1836-4e14-addd-ca777103f8d8)

+2).See MLFLOW UI.docx for MLFLOW Expermentation screnshots